 Case Study 1: The Downtown Cafe

 A popular coffee shop on Central Avenue was losing $600 every week their espresso machine was down.
 They relied on a local repair service that took 48 hours to respond.
 After switching to Busy Bean Coffee's managed service, which includes monthly maintenance and 4-hour response, their downtime dropped from 12 days per year to less than one.
 Their annual savings: over $7,000 in lost sales plus repair costs.
+Their owner told me, "Best decision we ever made for our business."

 Case Study 2: The Office Breakroom